NewDanishPhonetics/udtaleordbog.dk-json-api/README.md

 	'norm' (The desired pronunciation norm, default=1)
 	Supported norms: 1 = Standard, 2 = Conservative, 3 = Ultra conservative, 4 = Younger

+Please note that 2-4 are null unless they are different from 1.

 # Example

 Refer to the python script example.